NIRSpec Background Recommended Strategies

 Two background subtraction strategies are possible for NIRSpec observations; pixel-to-pixel subtraction and master background subtraction.

 The first background subtraction method is the pixel-to-pixel subtraction at count rate level.
-This method will always be used for in-scene nods.
+This method is always performed in practice by nodding, and can be implemented as in-scene or off-scene nods.
 For sources that are point-like or compact, an in-scene nodding strategy maximizes the on-source exposure time, and thus the signal to noise ratio (SNR).
 Several in-scene nodding strategies are implemented within the available dither patterns for each observing mode, and the recommended ones are highlighted in Table 1.

 For extended sources observed in fixed slit and IFU modes, observing the ″blank sky″ signal at a dedicated off-scene position is recommended.
 Pixel-to-pixel background subtraction processing will be performed only if the grating wheel has not moved between the target and off-scene associated background exposures.
 If the grating wheel moved between the target and background exposures (as would be the case if they were in different visits), pipeline processing will follow a more involved "master background" subtraction method described below.